 Students' academic activity is required by UCF to be recorded at the beginning of each course.
 To document that you began this course, please complete the following academic activity.
-The assignment to complete the academic activity is for all students to submit your name and a written description of an idea for a senior design project to the OSE 4951 webcourses site on or before 12:00 PM (noon) on Friday of the first week of classes.
+The assignment to complete the academic activity is for all students to submit your name and a written description of an idea for a senior design project to the OSE 4951 webcourses site on or before Friday in the first week of classes.
 Failure to do so may result in a delay in the disbursement of your financial aid.

-University of Central Florida

-College of Optics and Photonics
+University of Central Florida College of Optics and Photonics OSE 4951/4952

-OSE 4951/4952